 What are the advantages and disadvantages?

-Our independent equity release advisers can review your circumstances and discuss any potential alternatives.
-After researching the whole market, your adviser will give you a personalised recommendation.
+Our independent equity release advisers can review your current situation to ensure you consider any potential alternatives.
+After researching the whole market, they’ll then give you a personalised recommendation.
 If equity release isn't right for you, they'll tell you.

 Advantages of equity release

-You can use the funds to pay off any existing mortgage or debts, therefore reducing your monthly outgoings
+You could use the funds to pay off any existing mortgage or debts, therefore reducing your monthly outgoings

-You don’t have to make any monthly payments if you don’t want to, however with some plans you have this option
+You don’t have to make any monthly payments if you don’t want to.
+However, with some plans you have this option (lifetime mortgages only)

 You can continue to live in your home for the rest of your life

-You’ll never owe more than the value of your home with a plan that meets the ERC standards
+You’ll never owe more than the value of your home with a plan that meets the Equity Release Council standards